top of page

 Routine is crucial for every type of dog training.
 Even before you adopt a dog, come up with a bathroom schedule for the dog and make sure everyone in the home knows about the dog’s routine.

 For the first week or so, you should take your dog outside as much as possible to prevent accidents.
+I've had a few foster dogs that I've had to let out every hour or so just to prevent accidents, but it was worth it to help them pick up on potty training faster.

 If you have a puppy, remember that they cannot hold their bladder as long as an adult dog can.
 A puppy can usually hold their bladder for about one hour for every month of age.
 So, if a puppy is only two months old, don’t let more than two hours pass between bathroom breaks.
 6 to 8 hours is the maximum time any dog should have to hold their bladder.